 Accommodation: normal flight crew of three (two pilots plus loadmaster); additional pilot may be carried.
-Provisions for full range of military airlift missions, incl capacity for up to 102 passengers/paratroops or 36 litters; range of military cargo incl tanks and up to three AH-64A helicopters; three Bradley vehicles; one M1 main battle tank with other equipment; airdrop capability for single platforms weighing up to 60,000 lb.
+Provisions for full range of military airlift missions, incl capacity for up to 189 passengers/paratroops or 36 litters; range of military cargo incl tanks and up to three AH-64A helicopters; three Bradley vehicles; one M1 main battle tank with other equipment; airdrop capability for single platforms weighing up to 60,000 lb; palletized passenger seats.